MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-using-logs.md

 [!INCLUDE [Product short](includes/product-short.md)] sensor deployment logs:

-- **Azure Advanced Threat Protection Microsoft.Tri.Sensor.Deployment.Deployer_YYYYMMDDHHMMSS.log** - This log file provides the entire process of sensor deployment and can be found in the temp folder mentioned previously..
+- **Azure Advanced Threat Protection Microsoft.Tri.Sensor.Deployment.Deployer_YYYYMMDDHHMMSS.log** - This log file provides the entire process of sensor deployment and can be found in the temp folder mentioned previously.

 - **Azure Advanced Threat Protection Sensor_YYYYMMDDHHMMSS.log** - This log lists the steps in the process of the deployment of the [!INCLUDE [Product short](includes/product-short.md)] sensor.
 Its main use is tracking the [!INCLUDE [Product short](includes/product-short.md)] sensor deployment process.